bengal865/2425-python/variables-data-types/instructions1.md

          - Used underscore (_) for variable names made up of two or more words (`first_name`, `num_aliens`, `final_score`, etc.)
      - Are there any syntax errors?
      - Any logic errors?
+     - What about spelling and grammar?
+Are both correct?
      - How could your partner's silly story be improved?

 ## Silly Story 2.0